ISTF Joins UNESCO’s Global Education Coalition

 Our mission: make a direct impact on science teacher training in countries facing socioeconomic challenges.

 The International Science Teaching Foundation (ISTF) has joined the Global Education Coalition (GEC), a multilateral platform led by UNESCO to ensure the continuity and transformation of education in countries with limited resources.
-Active in 112 countries, the Coalition has launched 233 projects, reaching more than 400 million students and
+Active in 112 countries, the Coalition has launched 233 projects, reaching more than 400 million students and 12 million teachers.

 The Global Education Coalition was launched in 2020 in response to the educational crisis caused by the COVID-19 pandemic.
 Five years on, its mission has evolved, but it continues to prioritize crisis response and the resilience of educators and learners as key to advancing Sustainable Development Goal 4 (SDG 4).